 Here’s the notice that went up on a mailbox in Timbit’s neighbourhood.

 Neighbours soon appeared at the door with condolence cards and flowers.
-The little dog was well-known … and loved.
+The little guy was not only well-known but well-loved.

 A psychic once told me that pets are here to show us love.
 I get it.